Risks of heterogeneously persistent higher moments: Introduction

-Assuming the idiosyncratic risk can be fully diversified, literature for long considered that only market risk enters the decision making of the investors.
-However, it has been documented both theoretically and empirically \citep[e.g., ][]{amaya2015, jondeau2019average} that idiosyncratic risk is also priced in the asset returns.
-The reason for this may be well grounded in the fact that idiosyncratic risk can be diversified away only in an unconnected system of stocks.
-As argued by \cite{elliott2014financial,barunik2020dynamic} investors require risk premia for idiosyncratic risk in case the stocks form a connected network.
-Another important reason for the relevance of idiosyncratic risk originates from deliberate under-diversification of investors who, for example, do not hold fully diversified portfolios because they want to take advantage of the extreme positive returns stemming from holding positively skewed assets.
-In turn, these investors are exposed to the average idiosyncratic risk due to the network structures of stock markets, and their documented behaviour which violates rational decision making in the traditional sense.
+Assuming that idiosyncratic risk can be fully diversified, the literature has long assumed that only market risk enters investors' decision making.
+However, it has been documented both theoretically and empirically \citep[e.g., ][]{amaya2015, jondeau2019average} that idiosyncratic risk is also priced into asset returns.
+The reason for this may well be that idiosyncratic risk can only be diversified away in an unconnected system of stocks.
+As argued by \cite{elliott2014financial,barunik2020dynamic}, investors require risk premia for idiosyncratic risk when stocks form a connected network.
+Another important reason for the relevance of idiosyncratic risk comes from the deliberate under-diversification of investors who, for example, do not hold fully diversified portfolios because they want to take advantage of the extreme positive returns from positively skewed assets.
+These investors, in turn, are exposed to average idiosyncratic risk due to the network structure of stock markets and their documented behaviour, which violates rational decision-making in the traditional sense.

-While considerable research has examined the time-series relation between the idiosyncratic moments and the cross-section of returns, the question of how the aggregate moments affect the cross-section of expected returns has received less attention.
-Literature documents that while idiosyncratic skewness risk is important, systematic return skewness offers defensive returns during bad times as well \citep{langlois2020measuring}, and average market skewness is priced in the cross-section of returns \citep{jondeau2019average}.
-Our work is related to this recent debate and we further explore how the two sources of risk are being priced by investors with horizon-specific preferences.
+While considerable research has examined the time-series relationship between idiosyncratic moments and the cross-section of returns, less attention has been paid to how aggregate moments affect the cross-section of expected returns.
+The literature documents that while idiosyncratic skewness risk is important, systematic skewness of returns also provides defensive returns in bad times \citep{langlois2020measuring}, and average market skewness is priced into the cross-section of returns \citep{jondeau2019average}.
+Our work is related to this recent debate, and we further explore how the two sources of risk are priced by investors with heterogeneously persistent preferences.